farscape-project/amrex-sycl/Exec/SYCL/README.md

 As of this writing we support [intel/llvm](https://github.com/intel/llvm) and [hipSYCL](https://github.com/illuhad/hipSYCL).

-For hipSYCL we currently only support its clang flavour.
-The reason is, even though hipSYCL can also support CUDA as a library by wrapping nvc++, this compiler follows the single-source single compiler pass (SSCP) model and not the single-source multiple compiler pass (SMCP) model which AMReX is expecting.
+For hipSYCL we are currently trying to build support for using nvc++, since early testing suggests clang cannot produce a binary with competitive performance.
+Since nvc++ follows the single-source single compiler pass (SSCP) model and not the single-source multiple compiler pass (SMCP) model which AMReX is expecting, leveraging nvc++ requires deeper code changes.
-In fact, AMReX uses macros such as `__SYCL_DEVICE_ONLY__` to detect if the device is being targeted breaking the SSCP model.
+In fact, AMReX uses macros such as `AMREX_DEVICE_COMPILE` and `__SYCL_DEVICE_ONLY__` to detect if the device is being targeted thereby breaking the SSCP model.

 `build.sh` changes the default compiler to `clang++` or `syclcc` for intel/llvm and hipSYCL respectively, overwrites the compiler flags to change